Welcome to today's edition of the Rush 24-7 podcast.

 There's a lot of Roberts writing, but there isn't anything much to hang our head on.

-And I made the point to you that the th one of the things that I didn't understand, although I I do now, but one of the things I was having trouble comprehending about pro-choice groups back then was that they got mad when an abortion didn't happen.
+And I made the point to you that one of the things that I didn't understand, although I do now, but one of the things I was having trouble comprehending about pro-choice groups back then was that they got mad when an abortion didn't happen.

 They literally got mad.

-I said, this this ought to illustrate to you just what this issue is to them.
+I said, this ought to illustrate to you just what this issue is to them.

 Every abortion possible must happen.

-And it became crystal clear to me one day when I had a story, my formerly nicotine-stained fingers, about a planned uh parenthood uh uh abortion center that was just down the street from an adoption center.
+And it became crystal clear to me one day when I had a story, my formerly nicotine-stained fingers, about a planned parenthood abortion center that was just down the street from an adoption center.

-Some people from the adoption center parked themselves outside of Planned Parenthood Office and try to talk the women going in there into having an ab uh to coming down having the baby and giving it up for adoption.
+Some people from the adoption center parked themselves outside a Planned Parenthood office and try to talk the women going in there into coming down, having the baby and giving it up for adoption.

 And the abortion people just went nuts.

-They they had a cow, the Planned Parenthood people, the NAYROL people, they just went nuts.
+The Planned Parenthood people, the NAROL people, they just went nuts.

 And I'm saying, what is wrong with this?